NCATS-Tangerine/translator-testing-framework/README.md

 ## Running Local support services for the Behave tests

-The behave tests rely on access to additional REST microservices running locally.
+Some Behave tests rely on access to additional REST microservices running locally.
 These need to be started first, before running the tests.

 ### Translator Reasoner Graph comparison service